This manual is for Eclector version 0.12.0.

 object of an unspecified type.
 Client code should manipulate the object

-only via the generic functions labeled-object-state
+only via the generic functions

 ,

-and in
+and in particular not

-could return unexpected objects).
+unexpected objects).

 This generic function is called by the default #=